 1. Picking Your Loose Diamond

-Clean Origin only offers colorless lab diamonds as loose stones, so if you're wanting colored gemstones or lab created fancy colored diamonds, you'll have to look somewhere like James Allen or Brilliant Earth.
+Clean Origin only offers colorless lab diamonds as loose stones, so if you're wanting to buy lab created fancy colored diamonds or colored gemstones, you'll have to look somewhere like James Allen or Brilliant Earth.

 Of course, this could be due to the newness of the company.
 They probably haven't amassed as many vendors as some of the other veteran companies in the online diamond business.
 And, keep in mind that there aren't too many synthetic diamond manufacturers.

 Clean Origin has just over 2600 different lab diamonds of varying diamond quality for me to choose from.
 The sliders make it easy to pick and choose my diamond shape, color and clarity grades.
 They even have a little box that you can check if you're looking for hearts and arrow diamonds.

 While 2600 may still seem like a lot, it still keeps a limited selection.
 For instance, if I wanted a marquise lab diamond, I'd be brought to only 8 different diamond choices.
 There aren't even any 1 carats either.
 Hopefully in the future, we'll come to see more variety on Clean Origin as well.